adn770/ppdf/docs/design-dmap.md

         3. Render the objects in ascending order of their `z-order`.
     * **Outcome**: The final SVG correctly layers all map elements, for example, drawing a column on top of a water layer, as intended by the design.

+### Phase 16: Granular Region-First Pipeline Refactoring

+* **Milestone 45: Encapsulate the Core Pipeline**
+    * **Goal**: To perform a pure refactoring by renaming the main analysis function.
+    * **Description**: This is a preparatory, zero-risk step.
+We will rename `analyze_image` to better reflect its future role as a pipeline that runs on a single, pre-defined image area.
+All calls to this function will be updated.
+    * **Key Tasks**:
+        1. Rename the `analyze_image` function in `analysis.py` to `_run_analysis_on_region`.
+        2. Update the call site in `dmap.py` to use the new function name.
+    * **Outcome**: The code is functionally identical, but the main analysis logic is now clearly named and encapsulated.

+* **Milestone 46: Introduce the Orchestrator Scaffolding**
+    * **Goal**: To create the new top-level `analyze_image` function as a simple pass-through.
+    * **Description**: This milestone introduces the new orchestrator function that will eventually manage the region loop.
+For now, it will simply load the image and immediately delegate to the encapsulated pipeline function from the previous milestone.
+    * **Key Tasks**:
+        1. Create a new `analyze_image` function in `analysis.py`.
+        2. This function will accept the `image_path` and load the `img`.
+        3. It will immediately call `_run_analysis_on_region`, passing the `img` to it.
+        4. Update the call site in `dmap.py` to point to this new `analyze_image` function.
+    * **Outcome**: The new orchestrator is wired in place.
+The program's behavior remains unchanged, but the structural scaffolding is now present.

+* **Milestone 47: Implement and Verify Region Detection**
+    * **Goal**: To activate region-detection logic and log its output without altering the pipeline flow.
+    * **Description**: In this step, we will execute the region-finding stages.
+However, instead of acting on the results, we will simply log them.
+This allows us to verify that region detection is working correctly before we start feeding regions into the pipeline.
+    * **Key Tasks**:
+        1. In the `analyze_image` orchestrator, call `_stage1_detect_regions`.
+        2. Add a `log.debug` statement to report the number of regions found.
+        3. The orchestrator will still pass the original, full `img` to `_run_analysis_on_region`.
+    * **Outcome**: The console log will now show that regions are being detected.
+The core analysis pipeline is still unaffected and runs only once on the full image.

+* **Milestone 48: Process a Single Cropped Region**
+    * **Goal**: To make the pipeline process a single, automatically cropped dungeon region for the first time.
+    * **Description**: This is the first functional change to the pipeline's input.
+The orchestrator will now select the largest detected dungeon region, crop the source image to its bounds, and pass only that cropped image to the pipeline runner.
+    * **Key Tasks**:
+        1. In `analyze_image`, get the list of dungeon regions from the detection stage.
+        2. Identify the largest region based on its contour.
+        3. Create a new, cropped `region_img` from the source `img` using the region's bounding box.
+        4. Pass this `region_img` to the `_run_analysis_on_region` function.
+    * **Outcome**: The tool now analyzes only the main dungeon area, ignoring all text and secondary regions.
+This verifies that the pipeline can run successfully on a cropped image.

+* **Milestone 49: Activate the Multi-Region Processing Loop**
+    * **Goal**: To wrap the single-region logic in a loop to process all detected dungeon areas.
+    * **Description**: This milestone expands the logic from the previous step to handle all dungeon regions.
+It will loop through each detected region, run the pipeline, and aggregate the results into a single `MapData` object.
+    * **Key Tasks**:
+        1. In `analyze_image`, create a loop to iterate over all detected dungeon regions.
+        2. Move the cropping and pipeline-calling logic inside this loop.
+        3. Implement logic to collect the results from each pipeline run and append them to the final `MapData` object's list of `regions`.
+    * **Outcome**: The tool now correctly analyzes maps with multiple, separate dungeon areas.
+The analysis is still inefficient but is now structurally complete.

+* **Milestone 50: Relocate the Color Analysis Call**
+    * **Goal**: To move the color analysis function call from the global scope into the per-region pipeline.
+    * **Description**: This is a critical step to make the analysis context-aware.
+We will move the function call that performs the color analysis so that it executes inside the loop for each region.
+    * **Key Tasks**:
+        1. Cut the `_stage0_analyze_colors` call from the `analyze_image` orchestrator.
+        2. Paste the call at the beginning of the `_run_analysis_on_region` function.
+    * **Outcome**: Color analysis is now performed for each region.
+It is more accurate but is now called `_stage0` inside a per-region context, which is semantically incorrect and will be fixed next.

+* **Milestone 51: Finalize the Per-Region Color Analysis**
+    * **Goal**: To semantically finalize the color analysis stage, making it truly per-region.
+    * **Description**: This final milestone cleans up the color analysis stage.
+We will rename the function to match its new role in the pipeline and remove the now-obsolete `background` detection heuristic, which is a source of errors when run on cropped images.
+    * **Key Tasks**:
+        1. Rename `_stage0_analyze_colors` to `_stage2_analyze_region_colors`.
+        2. Update its call site inside `_run_analysis_on_region`.
+        3. Modify the function's internal logic to remove the code that identifies a `background` color role.
+    * **Outcome**: The refactoring is complete.
+The pipeline is now a true region-first system, and the color analysis is more robust, accurate, and correctly implemented.